Interview with Stefan Banz

 inspire prisoners, visitors and judges etc. If I cite a concrete work,

-like "Don Quijote" by Cervantes, then maybe somebody feels like reading
+like "Don Quijote" by Cervantes, then maybe somebody feels like

 it, and they can get it at the library.
 The whole work also has